Mexico › Los Cabos › Best Hotels

 15. Bahia Hotel & Beach House – Cabo San Lucas, Downtown

-Fashionable boutique hotel with a free-form pool and beach club in the heart of Cabo’s nightlife district.
+Fashionable boutique hotel with a free-form pool and beach club on the edge of downtown Cabo San Lucas.
 This chic hotel is home to two of the top restaurants in Cabo San Lucas: Bar Esquina, known for its seasonal Mexican-Mediterranean menus, and SUR Beach House, with its craft cocktails and Asian-Peruvian-Mexican flavor fusions.
 Newly renovated rooms feature modern Mexican décor with rich woods, tree stump tables, and lots of natural light.
 Bahia Hotel is only one block from Medano Beach and walking distance to nearly every bar and restaurant in town.

 Gorgeous all-inclusive, family-friendly resort carved into a cliffside boasting three pools, a kids club with activities, a nightclub, and a spa with hydrotherapy.
 Rooms feature contemporary décor with balconies, some with private Jacuzzis.
 The common areas are decked out in a retro style, and take the rugged landscape into consideration, using the natural rocks as interior walls.
 Its high vantage point offers unsurpassed, panoramic views of the Pacific, Sea of Cortez, and Cabo.
 The resort is walking distance to the Cabo marina, bars, and restaurants, but guests will want to drive back up.